Skip to content

 Mohan Sunkara, Akshay Kolgar Nayak, Sandeep Kalari, Satwik Ram Kodandaram, Sampath Jayarathna, Hae-Na Lee, Vikas Ashok

 Web archives preserve digital history for researchers and the public, yet their accessibility for blind users remains unexplored.
 This study provides the first comprehensive evaluation of five prominent platforms (Wayback Machine, UK Web Archive, Pandora, Trove, Archive.today) through automated analysis of 223 pages and a user study with 10 blind participants.
-Critical barriers emerged including missing image alternatives, inadequate ARIA labeling, and inaccessible date-selection widgets.
-Participants averaged 8.21 minutes and 129 shortcuts per task, with Archive.today least accessible and UK Web Archive most usable, informing actionable design recommendations for developers.
+Critical barriers emerged including missing image alternatives, inadequate ARIA labeling, and inaccessible date-selection widgets, informing actionable design recommendations for developers.

 Yash Prakash, Akshay Kolgar Nayak, Mohan Sunkara, Sampath Jayarathna, Hae-Na Lee, Vikas Ashok

 We present InstaFetch, a browser extension that transforms e-commerce accessibility for blind screen reader users by eliminating tedious navigation between product list and detail pages.
-InstaFetch provides a unified interface that consolidates descriptions, specifications, and reviews in one place using a custom Mask R-CNN model trained on 3,000 annotated webpages.
-Beyond information aggregation, it features natural language querying powered by LLaMA with Retrieval Augmented Generation, Chain-of-Thought, and ReAct prompting, enabling users to ask complex product questions and receive immediate contextual responses.
+InstaFetch provides a unified interface that consolidates descriptions, specifications, and reviews using a custom Mask R-CNN model trained on 3,000 annotated webpages.
+It features natural language querying powered by LLaMA with Retrieval Augmented Generation.
 In evaluations with 14 blind participants, InstaFetch significantly reduced interaction time, keyboard shortcuts, and cognitive workload while enabling exploration of substantially more products.